Learn@Forbes: Forbes Gets Into the Online Learning Business

 Anurag Malik, President of Learn@Forbes, says, “We make online learning accessible, so professionals can take any course they want at any time they need it, whether they’re preparing for their next promotion or just polishing their programming skills for an upcoming project.”

-However, with Learn@Forbes, Forbes is also clearly interested in attempting to make the most of the current disruption unsettling workplaces across sectors.
-By 2020, the world will face a shortage of 5 million trained workers.
+However, with Learn@Forbes, Forbes is also clearly interested in attempting to make a difference in today’s disrupted workforce.
+By 2020, some analysts predict that there will be a gap of 5 million trained workers.
 Steve Forbes, Chairman and Editor-In-Chief, Forbes Media, emphasizes “With Learn@Forbes, business professionals have a resource for learning real-world skills so that they can achieve success at every stage in their career.”
-This, notably, is also precisely how Forbes appears to be marketing their new suite of courses to workers.
+This, notably, seems to be the impetus behind Forbes new training effort.

 Newly Restructured Bridgepoint Education Will Provide the Platform

 Notably, Learn@Forbes will be launched on the Bridgepoint Education platform.
 As reported on eLearning Inside News earlier this year, Bridgepoint, while not new, is a newly restructured entity.
-In March, Bridgepoint, which was previously the holding company for two private online universities (Ashford University and the University of the Rockies) announced plans to separate from its academic institutions and become an online program management (OPM) company.
-Notably, earlier this year, Ashford University and the University of the Rockies merged and restructured to seek nonprofit status while Bridgepoint Education repositioned as an OPM with Ashford as its first customer.
-Now, Bridgeport appears to be taking a new direction as it contracts with Learn@Forbes.
+In March, Bridgepoint, which once owned two private online universities, including Ashford University, announced plans to get out of the private postecondary business and become an online program management (OPM) company.
+Learn@Forbes will be among the first customers on the new Bridgepoint OPM.

 Will Learn@Forbes Offer Competition for Lynda?